-City Presentation and City Q&A Checklist
+City Presentation and Q&A Checklist

 - Time your presentation.
-Remember you have 7 minutes for the presentation.
-Review the Practice Questions.
-Check the day, time, and location of your team's live session with the judges.
-Pro oject Plan Checklist Make sure each part of the Project Plan (four in total) is uploaded as a separate PDF via the Educator
+Remember you have 7 minutes for the presentation and 8 minutes to answer questions from judges. - Review the Practice Questions. - Check the day, time, and location of your team's live session with the judges.

+Project Plan Checklist

+Make sure each part of the Project Plan (four in total) is uploaded as a separate PDF via the Educator Dashboard at FutureCity.org.